subvisual/subvisual.com/src/posts/2014-06-24-tutorial-html-audio-capture-streaming-to-node-js-no-browser-extensions.md

 date: 2014-06-24
 tags:
   - development
+intro: >
-intro: "I'm taking the time to write the tutorial I wish I had some months ago.
+  I'm taking the time to write the tutorial I wish I had some months ago.
 My task was to set up some user voice recording mechanism in the browser.
 It should record for about one hour, non-stop, saving to a server.
-The idea was to use the [getUserMedia()][getusermedia] API.
-No browser extensions should be used."
+The idea was to use the getUserMedia API.
+No browser extensions should be used.
 ---

 I'm taking the time to write the tutorial I wish I had some months ago.
 My task was to set up some user voice recording mechanism in the browser.
 It should record for about one hour, non-stop, saving to a server.
 The idea was to use the [getUserMedia()][getusermedia] API.
 No browser extensions should be used.